-Understanding electrochemical energy storage
+Understanding electrochemical energy conversion

 We are interested in the fundamental electro-catalysis and materials chemistry of energy-converting devices.